MicrosoftDocs/learn/learn-pr/wwl-azure/storage-security/includes/11-knowledge-check.md

-Complete the following question to test your knowledge of the topics covered in this module.
+Answer these review questions to test your knowledge of securing databases in Azure.
-### Review questions
+### Answer the questions

 ## Multiple Choice
 You need to provide a contingent staff employee temporary read-only access to the contents of an Azure storage account container named “Media”.
 It is important that you grant access while adhering to the security principle of least-privilege.
 What should you do?
 Select one.